CaptainDario/ETLCDB_data_reader/README.md

 imgs, labels = reader.read_dataset_whole(include)
 ```
-This will load all *roman* and *symbol* characters from the whole ETL data set.
+This will load all *roman* and *symbol* characters from the whole ETLCDB data set.
 ### Load the whole data set using multiple processes
 **Warning: This will use a lot of memory.** <br/>
 ```python